DionysiosC/uni_projects/Haskell-Prolog/README.md

 # Haskell - Prolog programs
 * Apps 1-7 are in Haskell and the rest are in Prolog
+* There are comments in the source code files
 * ~ 2021